 A woman who is continually harassed when catching public transport late at night would almost certainly rather her local government crack down on surveillance, security and sanctions to keep her and her friends protected before using its entire transport budget on building a couple of electric car charging stations.

 You get the picture.
-Purpose is inherently relative.
+Purpose is, by nature, relative.

 However, what we’ve started to see recently is a lot of businesses picking an issue, labelling it their ‘purpose’ and self-congratulating themselves for doing so, but then ignoring or not even acknowledging all kinds of other crucial problems that society faces – from systemic discrimination to domestic violence, animal cruelty to generational poverty, and sadly many more.